libp2p/js-libp2p/doc/DIALER.md

 ## Notes

-* A DialRequest gets a set of tokens from the Dialer, up to the PER_PEER_LIMIT max.
+* A DialRequest gets a set of tokens from the Dialer, up to the MAX_PER_PEER_DIALS max.
 * A DialRequest SHOULD release its tokens after the DIAL_TIMEOUT has expired.
 This ensures that a peer with a large set of hanging addresses, does not block future dials.
 * Upon releasing the tokens, the Dialer may allocate them to another DialRequest.
 * A DialRequest SHOULD fail if no dial tokens are available.
 The DialRequest MAY proceed without tokens, but this should be reserved for High Priority actions and should be rare.
 * A DialRequest MUST NOT request more tokens than it has addresses to dial.
-Example: If the PER_PEER_LIMIT max is 4 and a DialRequest has 1 address, it should only request 1 token.
+Example: If the MAX_PER_PEER_DIALS max is 4 and a DialRequest has 1 address, it should only request 1 token.
 * A DialRequest MUST execute parallel dials for each of its addresses up the total number of tokens it has.
 * On a successful dial, the DialRequest MUST abort any other in progress dials, return the successful connection and release all tokens.
 * A new DialRequest SHOULD be given a descending list of prioritized Multiaddrs, based on their confidence.
 Having higher confidence Multiaddrs first can help minimize the time a DialRequest is active.